 What You Need to Know About Inflammatory Bowel Disease (IBD)

 Inflammation evolved for a reason: it’s part of the body’s way of fighting off pathogens.
 But sometimes, for reasons that are not quite understood, that natural response runs amok, causing chronic inflammatory diseases.
 These ailments can affect different areas, including ones we often avoid in polite conversation.
-Inflammatory bowel disease (IBD) is the umbrella term forconditions that involve chronic swelling in the digestive tract.
+Inflammatory bowel disease (IBD) is the umbrella term for conditions that involve chronic swelling in the digestive tract.
 There are two main varieties: ulcerative colitis, which results from inflammation and ulcers in the lining of the colon and rectum; and Crohn’s disease, which is when swollen patches occur in the tissue that lines any part of the digestive tract.
-Both of these conditions can lead to abdominal pain, diarrhea, bloody stool, fatigue and weight loss.
+In general, inflammatory bowel disease symptoms include abdominal pain, diarrhea, bloody stool, fatigue and weight loss.

 Despite the resemblance between their names, IBD is not the same as irritable bowel syndrome (IBS), a more common but less serious health condition.
 The two share certain symptoms, but IBS does not involve inflammation or any visible changes to the digestive tract.